 Early History of the Aunselme family

-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Aunselme History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aunselme research.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Aunselme History in all our PDF Extended History products and printed products wherever possible.

 Aunselme Spelling Variations